Creamy Slow Cooker Potato Soup

 Featured Comments

-“This comforting recipe was absolutely loved — the warming really stands out.
+“This comforting recipe was absolutely loved — the cozy really stands out.
 Thanks!”

-“This hearty recipe was absolutely loved — the cozy really stands out.
+“This comforting recipe was so flavorful — the cozy really stands out.
 Thanks!”

-“New favorite here — turned out amazing. warming was spot on.”
+“New favorite here — family favorite. hearty was spot on.”